internetarchive/warcprox/readme.rst

 1. while fetching url, calculate payload content digest (typically sha1)
 2. look up digest in deduplication database (warcprox supports a few different ones)
-3. if found write warc ``revisit`` record referencing the url and capture time of the previous capture
+3. if found, write warc ``revisit`` record referencing the url and capture time of the previous capture
-4. else (if not found)
+4. else (if not found),

    a. write warc ``response`` record with full payload
    b. store entry in deduplication database